gg-net/dwoss/src/main/markdown/overview.md

 The Core Components have special rules.
 1. common - contains constants and interfaces
     - may be requiered by apis
-2. ee - contains interceptors, beans and libraries (tba)
+2. system - contains interceptors, beans and libraries, very thin
     - may be bound by ee
-3. ui - contains ui components, global handlers (tba)
+3. widget - contains ui components, global handlers (tba)
     - may be bound by ui

+### X-Reactor Components

+All X-Reactor Components are only maven pom projects which collect module components and dependencies

+GroupId: eu.ggnet.dwoss
+ArtifactId: dwoss-xreactor-"group"

+Most of the projects are grouped by the their component "layer" (e.g.: dwoss-xreactor-api)

 Todo:
-- Reactor Architectur
 - DwPro Architectur
 - Sample Mandator und reale Mandators